 It is estimated that 49,830 deaths (25,970 men and 23,860 women) from this disease will occur in the United States this year.
 It is the fourth leading cause of cancer death in both men and women.
 Pancreatic cancer accounts for 7% of all cancer deaths.
 The death rate has very slowly increased each year since the mid-2000s.
 In 2020, an estimated 466,003 people worldwide died from pancreatic cancer.

 As explained in the Introduction, most pancreatic cancers (90%) are exocrine adenocarcinoma.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
 The general 5-year survival rate for people with pancreatic cancer in the United States is 11%.
 Survival rates and individual outcomes are based on many factors, including the specific stage of the disease when it is diagnosed.
 Pancreatic neuroendocrine tumors (PNETs) often have a better prognosis, which is the chance of recovery.

-Pancreatic cancer can often be difficult to diagnose because, currently, there are no specific, cost-effective screening tests that can easily and reliably find early-stage pancreatic cancer in people who have no symptoms of the disease.
-This means it is often not found until later stages when the cancer can no longer be removed with surgery and has spread from the pancreas to other parts of the body.
-The overall one-year survival rate is the percentage of people who survive at least one year after the cancer is detected, excluding those who die from other diseases.
-The one-year survival rate of people with pancreatic cancer is 27%, and the five-year survival rate is approximately 6%.
-If the cancer is detected at an early stage when surgical removal of the tumor is possible, the five-year survival rate is about 24%.
+Pancreatic cancer is often difficult to diagnose.
+This is because there are no validated, specific screening tests that can easily and reliably find early-stage pancreatic cancer in people who do not show symptoms.
+Furthermore, people with pancreatic cancer often do not have clearly identified symptoms in the early stages of the disease.
+This means it is often not found until later stages when the cancer can no longer be removed with surgery and/or has spread from the pancreas to other parts of the body.